colejarczyk/doc/userguide/reward_campaigns/creation/fulfillment_tracking.rst

 .. image:: /userguide/_images/gift_status.PNG
    :alt:   Gift statuses

-When you mark reward as used, you will receive :doc:`Reward Redeemed  </userguide/getting_started/settings/emails>` email notification including information about used gift-type reward, customer and his address on which reward should be sent.
+When you mark reward as used, you will receive :doc:`Reward Redeemed </userguide/getting_started/settings/messages>` email/SMS notification including information about used gift-type reward, customer and his address on which reward should be sent.
 The delivery address is the same address as the one assigned during registration, displayed in :doc:`Profile details </userguide/customers/profile_details/details/profile>`

 .. image:: /userguide/_images/reward_redeemed_mail.PNG
    :alt:   Reward redeemed email

 Depending on the shipping process, you can freely change your **Delivery status** to one of the following: